harshimogalapalli/rust-system-programming/README.md

 # rust-system-programming
-This repo tracks my learning systems programming with Rust!
+This repo is to store my code while I am learning systems programming with Rust!